-For some people, living with their family – cooking and then enjoying healthful meals, raking up the leaves from the red maple trees in the backyard and playing Scrabble – helps them to feel grounded as they receive treatment for their addiction.
+For some people, living with their family – cooking and then enjoying healthful meals, raking up the leaves from the red maple trees in the backyard, and playing Scrabble – helps them feel grounded as they receive treatment addiction.

 The ability to work, to care for children

-Not everyone is able to stop working or to leave their children or aging parents with loving family members while they focus on treating their addiction; it is simply not feasible.
+Not everyone can stop working or leave their children or aging parents with loving family members while focusing on treating their addiction; it is simply not feasible.

-Community-based drug rehab provides options for those who cannot walk away from their lives to enter a rehab program, sometimes providing assistance with childcare or scheduling in a flexible way so that it is possible for the addicted person to attend sessions.
+Community-based drug rehab provides options for those who cannot walk away from their lives to enter an addiction treatment program, sometimes flexibly assisting with childcare or scheduling so that the addicted person can attend sessions.

-Community-based drug rehab requires a deep level of commitment from participants and delivers an intense program of learning, therapy and life changes: Its goals are identical to that of in-patient rehab programs, for its participants to learn to live in a new way, without the addictive chemical that they have developed an addiction to.
+Community-based drug rehab requires a deep level of commitment from participants.
+It delivers an intense program of learning, therapy, and life changes: Its goals are identical to that of in-patient rehab programs, for its participants to learn to live in a new way, without the addictive chemical they have developed an addiction to.

 Addiction is indisputably difficult to treat.
-Every human being who has become addicted to a chemical substance has lived in a unique context that must be explored throughout treatment, and there is no absolute path to freedom for addiction for all.
+Every human being who has become addicted to a chemical substance has lived in a unique context that must be explored throughout treatment.
+There is no absolute path to freedom for addiction for all.

-Community-based drug rehab has been proved to an effective treatment for some people who were living with a debilitating addiction.
+Community-based drug rehabilitation has been proved to be an effective treatment for some people living with a debilitating addiction.
 Should you or a loved one want to learn more about community-based drug rehab, or if you have any questions about drug and alcohol addiction, contact us at Beachway Therapy Center today.